 Hyperextensions on a Roman chair

-A Roman chair is the machine specifically invented for hyperextension exercises, which can be worked with weights or without weights.
+A Roman chair is a machine specifically invented for hyperextension exercises, which can be worked with weights or without weights.

 How to do it-